JeffHing/command-queue/README.md

 ### Batched Execution

 Each call to `.async()`, `.sync()`, or `.parallel()` creates a new batch of commands.
-CommanQueue waits for the current batch of commands to complete before executing the next batch of commands.
+CommandQueue waits for the current batch of commands to complete before executing the next batch of commands.

 In the following example, CommandQueue waits for the A commands to complete